 What are the cons of a WRX?

-The Subaru WRX is a popular choice among car enthusiasts for its rally-inspired performance, all-wheel drive capability, and sporty design.
-However, like any vehicle, it comes with its own set of drawbacks.
-In this article, we’ll explore the cons of owning a WRX to help you make an informed decision if you’re considering this car.
+The Subaru WRX is a popular high-performance sports car known for its turbocharged engine, all-wheel-drive system, and rally-inspired design.
+However, like any vehicle, the WRX has its drawbacks.
+In this article, we'll explore the potential cons of owning a Subaru WRX.

 Why are boxer engines so hard to work on?